If

 Prisoners.
 All our "brothers."

-"What shall we do?
-For we have not been following the instructions of this book; you
+Josiah prayed, "What shall we do?
+For we have not been following the instructions of

 Indeed, God is pleased when we simply begin loving him.
-But he wants us
+But our faith

-to love and help our neighbors too.
-Our faith isnt complete until we do that.
+isnt complete until we begin to love and help our neighbors too.

 Whether or not we think we deserve these names, they are the

 ones God uses!
-And theyre reinforced by the curses he then pronounces on us.
+And theyre reinforced by the curses he pronounces on us.

 What kinds of judgment does God promise if we fail to love our